Shape polarization and coexistence of high-$K$ three-quasiparticle states in odd-mass $N=106$ isotones: The model

-We employ the CCPES approach~\cite{xu1998multi}, based on the macroscopic–microscopic model.
-The macroscopic energy contribution was computed using the standard liquid-drop model~\cite{myers1966nuclear} with parameters taken from Ref.~\cite{myers1969average}.
-The microscopic correction includes the Strutinsky shell correction~\cite{strutinsky1967shell} and the pairing correction.
-The single-particle levels required for the microscopic energy calculations were obtained from a non-axial deformed Woods-Saxon potential~\cite{nazarewicz1985microscopic} using a universal parameter set~\cite{dudek1981woods}.
-To avoid the collapse of pairing correlations in multi-quasiparticle states, we used the Lipkin-Nogami (LN) method~\cite{pradhan1973study} as an approximate particle-number projection scheme, incorporating monopole pairing.
+To avoid the collapse of pairing correlations in multi-quasiparticle states, we used the Lipkin-Nogami (LN) version of the Bardeen-Cooper-Schrieffer (BCS) method~\cite{pradhan1973study} as an approximate particle-number projection scheme, incorporating monopole pairing.
 The pairing strength $G$ was initially determined via the average-gap method~\cite{moller1992nuclear,moller1993nuclear}.
 Although it is often further adjusted to reproduce the odd-even mass difference using a five-point formula, we note that irregularities may arise near magic numbers (e.g., Au and Tl isotopes)~\cite{moller1992nuclear}.
+This is partly due to the limitation of the BCS approach and the artefacts from the LN correction.
+It is also because the odd-even mass difference equations used to extract experimental pairing gaps are derived under the assumption that there are no non-smooth contributions to the masses apart from pairing effects, while this assumption is often not fulfilled at magic numbers~\cite{moller1992nuclear}.
 Therefore, following the recommendation of Ref.~\cite{moller1992nuclear}, closed-shell nuclei were excluded from the pairing strength calibration.
 For consistency, we adopted the standard pairing strength across all isotopes under investigation.